Check out these links to read more about the real places:

 Facts and a history of the bridge on NYCroads

-David McCullough's classic account of the bridge construction: The Great Bridge, and the Ken Burns documentary based on it: Brooklyn Bridge
+David McCullough's classic account of the bridge construction: The Great Bridge, and the Ken Burns documentary based on the book: Brooklyn Bridge

 New Yorker article about engineering flaws in the building secretly repaired in 1978: The Fifty-Nine-Story Crisis